scrom/Experiments/README.md

 ================
 Server Configuration
 --------------------
-1: Ensure NodeJS is installed and the relevant module dependencies are installed unsing NPM.
+1: Ensure a current version of NodeJS is installed and the relevant module dependencies are installed unsing NPM. (see module dependencies in this readme)

 2: Set the following server environment variables to configure the application hostname and port
 - 	HOSTNAME (e.g. mvta.herokuapp.com)